 How this works in practice

 Without structured call data tied to revenue, that insight stays hidden.
 Marketing keeps spending on volume, while revenue stays flat.
-With an AI receptionist capturing and structuring every conversation, the data exists to make smarter allocation decisions.
+With an AI receptionist capturing and structuring every conversation, the customer data is available to support smarter allocation decisions.

 Capture More Conversations With XBert